Mushymato/TrinketTinker/guide/4-Ability.md

 # Ability

-Ability describes the effects that occur when you equip the trinket, like getting healed, or attacking an enemy.
+Ability describes the effects that occur while the trinket is equipped.
+Such the healing the player, harvesting a crop, attacking an enemy, and so on.

 An ability is primarily defined by `AbilityClass` (what it does) and `Proc` (when does it activate).
 Following the successful proc of an ability, a number of proc effects can happen.